Yucatan is a great destination for birding

 Apart from flamingoes, keep an eye out for occasional herons and snowy egrets.

-Near Playa del Carmen and Tulum, you’ll find the Sian Ka’an Biosphere, a place 1.3 million acres wide and teeming with forest wildlife and birds.
-Of all places in Mexico, the Sian Ka’an is perhaps the best site where you’ll see well over 1,200 species of animals in the wilderness.
+The Sian Ka’an Biosphere is a 1.3 million acre wide area teeming with forest animals and birds.
+Of all the places in Mexico, Sian Ka’an is perhaps the best place to see over 1,200 species of animals in the wild.

 Isla Contoy